cbalfour/vula-api-demos/README.md

 require very loose integration.

 LTI provides:
-* A test mechanism between Sakai and your application
+* A trust mechanism between Sakai and your application
 * Integration into the web interface
 * An authenticated and authorized session
 * Some basic information about the user